Intent Survey

 • a 400 status code

-• response body containing an error field, with a description of the problem
+• response body containing an error attribute, with a description of the problem

 In the case of an error response from our server or transient network errors, we recommend saving the Intent Survey data locally and retrying the request later.